 Before I became a top seller for a leading MLM business, I was an alcoholic for 16 years.
-Alcoholics perpetually lie so they can keep drinking.
+Alcoholics perpetually lie so they can keep drinking, instead of focusing on their network marketing or direct selling business opportunity.
 Here are 3 of the biggest lies Alcoholics tell themselves as network marketers and direct sellers.

 This blog post contains graphic, blunt honesty that may offend you.
 Alcohol is still the number one cause for domestic violence and crime related reports.
 Alcohol poisons the fabric of our entire existence and ruins families.
 But, it is worse than that.
 Alcohol lies to the user and tells them: “It is okay to do what you do.
 You need me.”